 The tower is stunning and is the tallest attraction in Seville.
 It’s also one of the few remaining structures from the original mosque.

 When discussing major Seville points of interest, Plaza de Toros is often mentioned, but it’s not a destination that everyone will enjoy.
 If you’re not a fan of bullfighting, you may want to skip this attraction.

 The large bullfighting ring attracts thousands of visitors each month.
 The fights are typically scheduled for the late afternoon and ticket prices can vary.
 If you plan on attending a bullfight, purchase your tickets in advance online.

 If you don’t want to watch a fight, you can still tour the museum.
 You can learn about the history of bullfighting and its impact on the city.

-Visit Metropol Parasol (Las Setas de Sevilla) to walk atop the largest wooden structure
+Metropol Parasol (Las Setas de Sevilla)

 The unique Metropol Parasol rounds out the list of where to go in Seville.
 It’s considered the largest wooden structure and was built in 2011.
 It’s not a piece of ancient history like many of the other top attractions in Seville, but it’s an architectural marvel.